aryella-lacerda/react-native-accessibility-engine/README.md

 ## Installation

 React 18 introduced a breaking change related to React Test Renderer, which this engine uses.
-To accomodate all users, React Test Renderer is now a peer dependency.
+To accommodate all users, React Test Renderer is now a peer dependency.
 You should install the version compatible with your version of React.

 ### React >= 18